 Canna lilies are beautiful, easy-to-grow plants that effortlessly bring a splash of the tropics to your garden.
 They’re especially welcome to gardeners with very hot summers.
 Where other flowers shrivel and wilt, canna lilies thrive in the heat.
-But how do you ensure that you get the most out of your canna lilies all summer long?
+How do you ensure that you get the most out of your canna lilies all summer long?
 Keep reading to learn more about how to deadhead a canna lily.

 Canna Lily Deadheading